 Tall Case Clock Movement

-Eight-day brass time, strike, and calendar weight-driven movement measuring 6.6” H x 5.3” W. Plate thickness is 0.121” and clearance between front and back plates is 2.42”.
+Eight-day brass time, strike, and calendar weight-driven movement measuring 6 1/4” H x 5 1/8” W. Plate thickness is 0.140” and clearance between front and back plates is 2.4”.
 Clock has an anchor-recoil escapement regulated by a seconds beat pendulum.
-A rack-and-snail strike sounds the hours.
+A rack-and-snail strike sounds the hours on a 4.4” diameter cast bell.

-Four brass pillars are riveted into the back plate and pinned at the front plate.
-The time side top pillar is lower and further inside the plates than the strike side top pillar.
-The movement is fastened to the seat board by steel seat board screws threaded into the bottom pillars.
-The brass time and strike barrels are covered with a wrapped brass sheet which is grooved for the weight cords.
-All time and strike train wheels have four-arm crossings.
-The conventional motion work is uncrossed, except for the hour wheel which has three arm crossings.
-The round steel crutch-rod is serpentine in shape and has a closed-end fork.
-The pendulum bridge base is rectangular with rounded bases and circular cutouts at the lower right and upper left.
-It is fastened to the back plate with two screws and two locator pins below the screws.
-The bell stand and bell are missing.
+Four highly polished brass pillars are riveted into the back plate and pinned at the front plate.
+The movement is fastened to the seat board in an unusual method.
+Steel hooks usually hook over the bottom movement pillars and are fastened under the seat board by nuts.
+In this case they hook into holes at the bottom center of the front and back plates.
+The brass time and strike barrels are grooved for the weight cords.
+All time and strike train wheels and motion work have four-arm crossings.
+The round steel crutch-rod has a closed-end fork.
+The pendulum bridge base is an inverted trapezoid shape.
+It is fastened to the back plate with two screws and two locator pins.
+The bell stand is screwed to the outside of the back plate to the left of the pendulum bridge.

-There are no pulleys or weight cords present.
-The overall length of the pendulum is 43.5”.
-The pendulum rod is steel.
-The bob is a dark metal shell back filled with lead.
-It is 4.2” diameter and 1.0” thick at its center.
-The weights are cylindrical cast iron with rounded bases, semi-conical tops, and cast in metal hooks.
-One is 2 ¼” diameter, 7” long, and weighs 12 lbs.
-The other is 2 3/8” diameter, 8” long, and weighs 13 lbs.
+There are standard cast-brass pulleys with riveted steel stirrups.
+The overall length of the pendulum is 43”.
+The pendulum rod is 0.15” diameter steel.
+The bob is cast iron with a brass face.
+It is 4.6” diameter and 0.85” thick at its center.
+The pendulum adjustment nut is hexagonal brass.
+The weights are cylindrical cast iron with cast in metal hooks.
+They are both 12 ¼” long and weigh 15 pounds each.
+One is 2 3/8” diameter.
+The other is 2 ½” diameter.